matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 devices, and Bob has *m* devices, then for Alice to be able to communicate with Bob on any of their devices, this involves *n×m* key verifications.

-One way to address this is for each user to use a device signing key to signs all of their devices.
+One way to address this is for each user to use a device signing key to sign all of their devices.
 Thus another user who wishes to verify their identity only needs to verify the device signing key and can use the signatures created by the device signing key to verify their devices.